JayC-ADI/dcs-srs-server/README.md

 ### File Structure

 The server automatically creates and manages all necessary files within the container:
-- **server.cfg**: Generated automatically from environment variables on each startup
+- **cfg/server.cfg**: Generated automatically from environment variables on each startup
 - **Presets/**: Mounted volume for server-side preset management (optional)
 - **Logs and exports**: Stored within the container filesystem
 - **banned.txt**: Managed internally by the server for IP banning